Expanded Family Planning Access and Choice

 Description

-The Government of Sierra Leone will expand family planning access and choice, increasing the modern contraceptive prevalence rate (mCPR) among all women of reproductive age to at least 32% by 2027 by reducing family planning stock-outs; improving uptake of postpartum family planning; strengthening family planning integration into maternal and child health services; and enhancing family planning services for adolescents, in order to contribute to reductions in anemia and childhood stunting and wasting.
+The Sierra Leone government will expand family planning access and choice, increasing the modern contraceptive prevalence rate (mCPR) among all women of reproductive age to at least 32% by 2027 by reducing family planning stock-outs; improving uptake of postpartum family planning; strengthening family planning integration into maternal and child health services; and enhancing family planning services for adolescents, in order to contribute to reductions in anaemia and childhood stunting and wasting.

 GNR assessment